ddrmv/tech-tests/bank-tech-test/README.md

 - Goals are to create uncoupled classes with appropriate levels of abstraction
 - Separate view from content
-- Have good naming and structre
+- Have good naming and structure
 - TDD everything
 - Match the acceptance criteria output exactly